Redesigning Curran's

 Robust Filtering

-Customers will be able to narrow their search and find what they need quickly and easily so that they don't leave the sites for a more efficient shopping experience.
+Customers are now able to narrow their search and find what they need quickly and easily so they don't leave the sites for a more efficient shopping experience.

 Consistent